How Can I Make my Bathroom Safer?

 For people with mobility issues, sitting on a standard height toilet (approximately 14" to 16" high) can be difficult.
 Installing an elevated toilet seat or an ADA compliant toilet will raise the height by approximately 3 to 4 inches.
 Elevating the toilet along with installing grab bars or side rails can make it much easier and safer to use.

 A low-cost solution for shower and bath fall prevention is to affix a rubber non-slip mat or non-slip adhesive strips to the shower or tub floor.
 These will help limit the potential for slipping while bathing or when entering or exiting the tub.

-If you prefer to bathe, but have difficulty lowering yourself into a traditional step-in tub, a mechanical bath lift may also be an option.
-These units sit in your bathtub and work by lowering or raising the user with the touch of a handheld control.
+If you prefer to bathe but have difficulty lowering yourself into a traditional step-in tub, a mechanical bath lift may also be an option.
+These units sit in your bathtub and work by lowering or raising the user with a touch of a handheld control.

 If you have difficulty stepping into a standard bathtub or shower, having a barrier-free shower or walk-in bathtub installed might be the right solution.
 While these options can be expensive, they are very effective at making your shower or tub safe.

 If a barrier-free shower or walk-in bathtub is out of your budget, a less expensive option is a bathtub cut-out.
 With a tub-cut, a portion of the sidewall of your standard bathtub is removed and covered with a composite insert cap.
 This lowers the step-in height of your bathtub to approximately 6 inches, making it easier to enter and exit.
 A standard shower curtain allows a user to take shower and optional water tight doors are also available for those who would prefer a bath.